skip navigation

 Since then, he has headed the Freshman/Novice programs at Annapolis Juniors and Bethesda-Chevy Chase, with crews that have made the finals at Stotesbury and Midatlantics, and also assisted at TBC racing‘s summer program.
 Last year, as head coach of Catholic University Men’s varsity team, he led the program to a ranking of #10 in the nation, highest in team history, including a program-best finish at the MARC Championship and an IRA appearance.

-Freshmen/Novice Girls Assistant Coach
+novice girls, Assistant Coach

 Carlo Price